George-Michael-Dagogo/Blog_tech_analysis/README.md

 # Nigerian news review
-# The objective of this project was to web-scrape news data from 5 popular online news outlets, clean and transform it, carry out sentiment analysis and categorize it into positive, negative and neutral news then create visualizations which summarizes the data and send it to several email addresses.
+# The primary goal of this project was to leverage web-scraping techniques to collect news data from five prominent online news outlets.
+Through advanced data cleaning and transformation techniques, we aimed to conduct sentiment analysis, categorize the data into positive, negative, and neutral news, and create insightful visualizations to better understand the underlying patterns and trends.

+To further enhance the project's value, we incorporated an automated email delivery feature to disseminate the visualized data to several email addresses.

 ## Architecture
 ![alt text](https://github.com/George-Michael-Dagogo/News_station_analysis/blob/main/NEWS.jpg)